gradle/develocity-api-samples/README.md

 The sample contains two scenarios:
 * The `builds` scenario observes builds being published to the given Develocity instance in real-time and prints basic attributes along with build cache performance metrics.
-* The `tests` scenario determines previously stable test classes that have recently become unstable, and creates a report pointing to example builds published to the given Gradle Enterprise instance.
+* The `tests` scenario determines previously stable test classes that have recently become unstable, and creates a report pointing to example builds published to the given Develocity instance.

 ## How to build